yashsahugtx/skype-docs/Skype/SDN/articles/unattended-installation-of-sdn-manager-and-dialog-listener.md

 > [!NOTE]
-> <P>Most settings provided during the setup can be modified after installation by editing the SDNManager.exe.config file</P>
+> Most settings provided during the setup can be modified after installation by editing the SDNManager.exe.config file.